-Can you fit the tangram pieces into the outline of the rocket?
+Can you fit the tangram pieces into the outline of this brazier for roasting chestnuts?

 Can you fit the tangram pieces into the outline of these rabbits?

-Here's a simple way to make a Tangram without any measuring or
+Here's a simple way to make a Tangram without any measuring or ruling lines.

-Can you fit the tangram pieces into the outline of this sports car?
+Can you fit the tangram pieces into the outline of Little Ming and Little Fung dancing?